-While at the practical level it seems not to make much difference to us which scenario is true, it is a critical point in a larger theological framework.
+While at the practical level, it seems not to make much difference to us which scenario is true, it is a critical point in a larger theological framework.
 A framework that describes the divine/human relationship and interaction.
 For myself, I favor the corporate nature of election and embrace an Arminian view of soteriology.
-But there are those for whom I have the utmost respect who hold to a very different perspective.
-It is unfortunate that all too often the differences in these views divide believers for whom Christ gave his life.
-How much better when we can come together in one heart, mind, and spirit, and together represent our Lord in this dark world.
+But there are those for whom I have the utmost respect and who hold to a very different perspective.
+It is unfortunate that all too often, the differences in these views divide believers for whom Christ gave his life.
+How much better when we can come together in one heart, mind, and spirit, and together represent our Lord in this dark world?

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.

 10 thoughts on “The Doctrine of Election: Who Are the Elect?”